-Chicago is stuck in two mutually reinforcing crises: violence and a lack of police legitimacy.
+Chicago is dealing with two mutually reinforcing crises: violence and a lack of police legitimacy.

-When a law enforcement and the criminal justice system is not fair, responsive and competent, residents bypass those institutions and may take matters into their own hands, while also refusing to work with police to solve crime in their communities.
+When the law enforcement and criminal justice systems are not fair and responsive, residents bypass those institutions and may take matters into their own hands, while also refusing to work with police to solve crime in their communities.

 One example of how that cycle plays out: the Chicago Police Department solves only 1 in 4 homicides, decreasing residents’ trust in police, who need witnesses to help solve crimes.
-With only 25% of homicides cleared, trust in police erodes and further eroding trust in police.
+With only 25 percent of homicides cleared, trust in police erodes and further eroding trust in police.

 Police reform can bolster community trust, leading to more positive relationships between police and communities, which can help police reduce violence.

-Chicago knows there’s a problem.
-Its Police Accountability Task Force and the U.S. Justice Department separately have found that more work needs to be done:
+The Police Accountability Task Force and the U.S. Justice Department separately found that more work needs to be done:

 - Police Accountability Task Force findings: